B5a. Air pollution

 Type: Pressure Indicator

 The air pollutants sulphur dioxide, nitrogen oxides and ammonia can contribute to acidification; nitrogen oxides and ammonia can also contribute to terrestrial eutrophication.
 These pollutants arise mainly from burning fossil fuels and from livestock waste.
-Around a third of UK land area is sensitive to acidification, and a third to eutrophication (with some areas sensitive to both).
+Around a third of UK land area (78,000 km2) is sensitive to acidification, and a third (73,000 km2) to eutrophication (much of this area is sensitive to both).
 Critical loads are thresholds for pollutant load above which significant harmful effects may occur on sensitive habitats; statistics on critical load exceedance indicate the risk of damage.

 - Key results